a-memme/kickstarter_analysis/README.md

 <img width="789" alt="SUM_outcomes_goals" src="https://user-images.githubusercontent.com/79600550/109437606-acea9280-79f3-11eb-92b2-20d26b7b1c93.png">
 <img width="853" alt="%_goals_outcomes" src="https://user-images.githubusercontent.com/79600550/109437642-de635e00-79f3-11eb-931e-33f596491dd9.png">

-To visualize the data, a line graph was created based on the curated financial goal categorizations and the percentage of successful, failed, and canceled campaigns (see Resources folder).
+To visualize the data, a line graph was created based on the curated financial goal categorizations and the percentage of successful, failed, and canceled campaigns (see Resources folder - outcomes_vs_goals).
 ### Challenges and Difficulties Encountered
 In sorting and analysing data to depict theatre outcomes vs launch date, steps were fairly straightforward and simple with use of the Pivot Table feature in Excel, and didn't provide many challenges.
 A difficulty one may have encountered during this analysis could be overcoming a number of extra categorization elements when adding the date created conversion option to the rows field: here, two extra categorizations are automatically added to the field of question, sorting the data in years and quarters in addition to the month created (see picture below).
 To overcome this, one would simply need to remove these extra categorizations to display the data solely in reference to months.